TonyXsx/nlp_grant_project/README.md

 **Execution:**

-- For each major rubric section, identify relevant parser sections from the belief state and rule-based mappings.
+- For each major rubric section, retrieve the most relevant chunks of the current application via hybrid retrieval (with full-text fallback).
-- Build a scoped version of the application text from the chunk pool.
-- Send the scoped application text, the target rubric section, and the final belief state to the model.
+- Send the scoped application text, the target rubric section, the final belief state, and any few-shot calibration examples to the model.
 - The model scores every signal from 0 to 5 and returns:
   - `used_chunk_ids`
   - `pros`